 At any rate, this is a fun meal to have in your grilling repertoire for those nights when you need to entertain without a lot of notice, or you feel like enjoying a “nice” dinner, but don’t have the time or energy to put in the work!

 - 1 cup shredded mozzarella

-- 1/4 cup fresh, chopped basil
+- 1/4 cup fresh basil, chopped

-2 tsp Italian seasoning
+- 2 tsp dried Italian seasoning

-black pepper to taste
+- Fresh black pepper, to taste

 - Place sliced chicken breast in a 1 gallon ziplock bag.
 Pour 1/2 cup of the Italian dressing into the ziplock bag and gently toss the chicken and dressing together until evenly distributed.
 Allow the chicken to marinate for at least 3 hours but up to 4 hours.

 - Preheat grill to medium-high heat.
 While the grill is heating up, place the diced tomatoes in a bowl and combine it with the shredded cheese, Italian seasoning, pepper, and the remaining 1/4 cup of salad dressing.
 Gently stir until combined.

 - Cover half of the grill with nonstick foil (or spray the foil).
 Grill marinated chicken on the uncovered side of the grill with the lid closed for about 6 minutes.
 Transfer the chicken to the covered side of the grill, turning the chicken over so the grill-marked side is facing up and the uncooked side is against the foil.
 Cover the chicken generously with the tomato mixture, close the lid and grill for another 8-10 minutes, or until cooked through.

 - Remove from grill and sprinkle with chopped basil and allow to rest 1-2 minutes before serving.